A J Balliol Salmon: Book illustrations for the series of books by Angela Brazil

 Salmon was Angela Brazil's favourite among her illustrators with his lovely elongated schoolgirls.
 He illustrated seven of her books in the UK.
 Different illustrators were used for different markets.
 Freeman states that Salmon's illustrations were jettisoned for comic cartoons in France and winsomeness in America.

-In the following list PG indicates whether the book is available on Project Guthenberg.
+In the following list PG indicates whether the book is available on Project Gutenberg.
 The list is based on searches on Jisc library hub discover, checked against the bibliography in Sims and Clare's Encyclopedia of Girls' School Stories.